CodePushGo/website/src/content/blog/en/real-time-update-metrics-for-capacitor-apps.md

 For instance, removing unused SVGs reduced one app's APK size from 4.2 MB to 3.4 MB [\[6\]](https://stackoverflow.com/questions/50988174/how-do-i-decrease-the-size-of-the-ionic-android-apk-file).

-Capgo's platform offers automated tools to optimize update sizes.
+CodePushGo's platform offers automated tools to optimize update sizes.
 Their differential update system transfers only the files that have changed, speeding up delivery and improving overall performance while ensuring compliance with app store requirements.

 ## Update Tracking Guidelines